arapson/FractalTerrain/README.md

 # FractalTerrain
-Created a Fractal Generated Terrain using the Diamond-Square Algorithm using C++ in OpenGL.
+Created a randomly Generated Fractal Terrain using the Diamond-Square Algorithm using C++ in OpenGL.

 Video Link:  watch?v=hMHtwEbk9e0&feature=youtu.be